mitushaa/react-todo-app/README.md

 ## Implementation Steps:
 1. Installation and configuration of React Application
-2. Configuring Redux Structure in
+2. Configuring Redux Structure
+3. Perform create, edit, delete and adding label to tasks.